JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ### JavaScript as a template language

 Template languages like Nunjucks are common, but they become another language you need to learn.
-If you already know JavaScript, that’s enough to be able to do whatever you want in a template in Origami.
+If you already know JavaScript, that’s enough to be able to do anything you want in a template in Origami.

 As a bonus, this means that you don’t have to do special things to invoke JavaScript from a template.
-When the Eleventy version wants to insert a timestamp onto a page, it registers a small JavaScript function:
+When the Eleventy version wants to insert a timestamp onto a page, it registers a small JavaScript function as a [shortcode](https://www.11ty.dev/docs/shortcodes/):

 ```js
 eleventyConfig.addShortcode("currentBuildDate", () => {